Buy the Books

 TAKE, READ AND ENJOY!

 The latest novel is out.
 "TAKE, BURN OR DESTROY" features our heroes taking part in fact-based adventures in Cape Town, Buenos Aires and Copenghagen, 1805 - 07.
+This book is Ties of Blood:10, but is a prequel so you could think of it as the new number 1!
 See button left for more information.
 Kindle version also out now.

 Click here for more.

 There is a new page (see button, bottom left) where Peter lists novels which inspire him or are written in a similar genre to his own.
 So, once you've run through the Ties of Blood series here are some new ideas for you!
 There are over twenty titles now, classics old and new!